json-schema-org/understanding-json-schema/source/index.rst

     - If you're not sure what a schema is, check out `about`.

-    - `basics` chapter should be enough to get you started with understanding the `reference`.
+    - `basics` chapter should be enough to get you started with understanding the core `reference`.

     - When you start developing large schemas with many nested and repeated sections, check out `structuring`.